donkirkby/book-blender/README.md

   alien first contact.
 (2,600 words)

 ### Shuffled Pages Puzzle
 A more challenging puzzle is the shuffled pages puzzle.
+It was inspired by [Cain's Jawbone], but intended to be solvable in a few minutes instead of a few months.
 Print out one of these PDFs, and cut each page in four.
 Then read the pages to figure out which order they go in to make a sensible story.
 The page numbers are no longer numbers, but they might at least help you check your final answer.

 * [The Advocate's Wedding-Day], by Catherine Crowe - a guilty conscience ruins success.
 (29 pages)